 To many baby boomers in Singapore, we have the experience of growing up in a third-world country and retiring in a first-world country.
-This means we had few photos as we grew up, and we could have over-compensated by having lords of photos of our children and particularly those who enjoy photography and travel as hobbies.
+We had few photos when we were young, and we over-compensated that by having a lot of pictures of our children and vacation.
+These are common phenomena for us who enjoy photography and travel.
 Hence we ended up with tons of photos and albums and memorabilia bursting at the seams.
-As part of legacy planning, what do we do with our sentimental and precious photos?
+As part of legacy planning, what do we want to do with our sentimental and precious photos?
 They take up a lot of physical storage, yet we cannot imagine our children will bring them along after we pass on.
-I know some seniors have taken the drastic measure of not taking any more picture!
-Surely, there is a solution?
-Creating electronic scrapbook allows us to distill and choose to keep what is most significant and have the flexibility to stitch into slideshow to entertain our family.
-This act of decluttering is an integral part of the pursuit of mindfulness and digital happiness.
-In fact, less is more.
+I know some seniors have taken the drastic measure of stopping taking pictures!

 I have a preconceived notion that scrapbooking may be more popular for ladies.
-To my pleasant surprise, I do have gentlemen who signed up for my class.
-One gentleman has lots of travel photos where he likes to organise and embed into his travel journal.
-Another one is a grandfather whom likes to organise the many photos he received of his beloved first grandson living oversea.
-I am honoured to have a pair of grandfather and grandson where combined age is 100 years old.
-It is great inter-generation bonding for them before the grandson goes for his national service enlistment.
+To my pleasant surprise, some gentlemen signed up for my class.
+One gentleman has lots of travel photos that he would like to organise and embed into his travel journal.
+Another grandfather would like to organise the many photos he received of his beloved first grandson living oversea.
+I am pleased to have a pair of grandfather and grandson with a combined age is 100 years old.
+It is inter-generation bonding time for them before the grandson goes for his national service enlistment.

-Besides collages making, the learners stitched the collages into slideshow to tell their stories.
-I was much heartened that they found the experience entertaining, enjoyable and beneficial.
+Besides collages making, the learners stitched the collages into a slideshow to tell their stories.
+I was heartened that they found the experience entertaining, enjoyable and beneficial.
 A multi-sensory approach made more meaningful with photos, hand-made collages and music that evoke emotional connection and remembrance of fond memories.
-No wonder one of the participants said good moments can be stored for more than a life time.
+No wonder one of the participants said good moments can be stored for more than a lifetime.

 Here are some practical use suggested by the learners based on what they had learned in class:

-- Can send my happenings to my sisters and relatives overseas
+- Send my happenings to my sisters and relatives overseas

-- Can store all my hard copies of photos into digital slides
+- Store all my hard copies of photos on digital slides

-- Can use those slides to entertain family members on our gatherings
+- Create a slideshow to entertain family members at our gatherings

-- Organisation of photos for lasting memories can be done after any meaningful activity
+- Organise photos for lasting memories can be done after any meaningful activity

-I definitely have learned a lot from the participants.
-I love to use this platform to get like-minded people together to work on their collage and slideshow projects as they plough through those photo albums (hard or soft copies).
-Just like Elizabeth Gilbert whom adventure captured in her book Eat, Pray and Love; the community can focus on the Journey of Learn, Live and Share.
-The best is yet to be, tune in for more!
+I have learned a lot from the participants.
+I love to use this platform to get like-minded people together to work on their collages and slideshow projects as they ploughed through those photo albums (hard or soft copies).
+Elizabeth Gilbert’s adventure was captured in her book Eat, Pray and Love; the community can focus on the Journey of Learn, Live and Share.
+The best is yet to be, do tune in to my blog post on this website for more!